ishasachan/clash-of-fists/README.md

 # CLASH OF FISTS
 ## Overview

-The Rock Paper Scissors game is a classic and timeless game enjoyed by people of all ages.
-This project aims to develop an interactive and real-time multiplayer version of the Rock Paper Scissors game using React and [Socket.io](http://socket.io/).
+The Clash Of Fists game is a classic and timeless game enjoyed by people of all ages.
+This project aims to develop an interactive and real-time multiplayer version of this  game using React and [Socket.io](http://socket.io/).
 The game will allow players to compete against each other in a virtual environment, testing their skills and luck.

 ## Features